finnlu98/wehealth-demo-api/README.md

 ## Project setup

+### db

-**db** - containing structure and migrations for db that keep tracks of changes to weatheralterts
+containing structure and migrations for db that keep tracks of changes to weatheralterts

-server
+### server

 - **models** to validate weather data and convert to wehealth structure
 - **api-handler** handler to query weather alerts api